pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 Furthermore, some developers may take additional steps if they do not intend to transfer the prototyped pipeline to a different programming language:

  * They may choose to decompose elements inside a stage into additional JavaScript variables to avoid code "typos".
 For instance, to prevent one part of a pipeline incorrectly referencing a field computed earlier in the pipeline due to a misspelling.
- * They may choose to factor out complex boilerplate parts of a pipeline into separate JavaScript functions.
-They can then re-use each function from multiple places within the main pipeline's code.
+ * They may choose to factor out the generation of a complex boilerplate part of a pipeline into a separate JavaScript function.
+They can then re-use this function from multiple places within the main pipeline's code.
+The [Incremental Analytics example](../examples/trend-analysis/incremental-analytics.html#aggregation-pipeline), later in this book, provides an example of this approach.

 In summary, this book is not advocating a multi-variable approach over a single-variable approach when you define a pipeline.
 The book is just highlighting two highly composable options.
 Ultimately it is a personal choice concerning which you find most comfortable and productive.